- About us

 - VE Day 2013

 Today is World Meningitis Day.
 It is estimated that every year more than 1.2 million people are affected by meningitis all around the world.
 Meningitis is inflammation of the meninges, the covering of the brain and spinal cord.
 It is most often caused by infection (bacterial, viral, or fungal), but can also be produced by chemical irritation, subarachnoid haemorrhage, cancer and other conditions.
 Meningitis is a serious disease that can affect anyone across all ages.
-According to the World Health Organisation (WHO) it is factual in 50% of cases if untreated, and may result in brain damage, hearing loss or learning disability for survivors.
+According to the World Health Organisation (WHO) it is fatal in 50% of cases if untreated, and may result in brain damage, hearing loss or learning disability for survivors.
 Read more…